brendp252/IDX-Exchange-Property-Search/README.md

 This repository contains the full product path: the backend running on a local MySQL database, the frontend running on React, the Node/Express REST API connecting React to MySQL, and tests.

-The following README explains the system design, installation process, and example use cases of the application.
+The following README explains the system design, setup process, and example use cases of the application.

 ## System Design